Skip to content

 The forensic relevance of the ATT is most direct in cases involving trafficked weapons.
 When a firearm is recovered from an armed group that was subject to a UN arms embargo, tracing the weapon's chain of transfer from manufacturer to the crime scene can reveal ATT violations by the exporting state.
 The ATF's eTrace system, operable under bilateral tracing agreements, allows foreign law enforcement to submit serial-number trace requests to ATF for US-manufactured or US-imported firearms recovered overseas.
 The iARMS system (described in Section 5 below) provides a parallel multilateral infrastructure.

 India's non-signature of the ATT reflects a long-standing position that the Treaty, as negotiated, does not adequately constrain the exports of major arms-producing states while imposing disproportionate reporting obligations on importing states.
-India is the world's largest arms importer over most years of the past two decades (SIPRI data), which makes its position on the ATT consequential: a major importer standing outside the Treaty's reporting obligations creates a compliance gap in the global instrument's coverage.
+India has ranked among the world's largest arms importers for most of the past two decades (SIPRI data), which makes its position on the ATT consequential: a major importer standing outside the Treaty's reporting obligations creates a compliance gap in the global instrument's coverage.

 The United Nations Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in All Its Aspects (UN POA) was adopted by consensus at the UN Conference on the Illicit Trade in Small Arms and Light Weapons in 2001.
 The UN POA is a non-binding political commitment.
 It does not create treaty obligations or enforcement mechanisms; instead, it establishes a framework of measures that member states agree to implement through national legislation and international cooperation.